-Prior to ADI, she was CEO of LIFE and occupied senior positions with Cass Business School, Tate, British Library and IIED.
-Previously she was a Non-Executive Director of the Non-Communicable Disease Alliance (NCDA), a Trustee of Shelter, the UK housing/homelessness charity, and of MLA London.
+Paola is CEO of ADI.
+Prior to this, she was CEO of LIFE and occupied senior positions with Cass Business School, Tate, British Library and IIED.
+Previously she was a Non-Executive Director of the Non-Communicable Disease Alliance (NCDA), a Trustee of Shelter, the housing/homelessness charity, and of MLA London.
 She holds a degree cum laude in Classics from Federico II Napoli University, an MA in Field and Analytical Techniques in Archaeology and an MA in Library and Information Science both from University College London.

 Chris Lynch, Deputy CEO and Policy, Communications and Publications Director

 Chris is responsible for ADI’s policy, communications and publications strategies alongside his position as Deputy CEO.
 Chris represents ADI at meetings and conferences, including at the WHO and UN.